gusxo/TimeGAN-keras/README.md

 All arguments of the load function must be the same as during training.

 # Goal
-This project was created to optimize TimeGAN for eye-writing data.
+This project was created to conduct some experiments : optimizing TimeGAN for eye-writing data.